 Imagine a world where students have found exactly what they want to do and are now positively impacting their communities through their passions.
 They are curious and innovative in ways that bring about empathy, understanding, and thoughtfulness.
 They spend their days engaged with their work and love the time they devote to it’s impact.
 We believe that by chasing their passions students will grow into well-rounded and engaged community leaders.
 Our programs focus on providing low-income and minority high school and college students the opportunities to grow their soft skills, project management skills, and leadership skills.
 By giving them practical experience that enables them to apply their education, students in our programs are given a jump start to finding, chasing their passions, and bringing about a brighter future for their communities.

 Passion Impact does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
-We are committed to providing an inclusive and welcoming environment for all members of our staff, clients, volunteers, subcontractors, vendors, and clients.
+We are committed to providing an inclusive and welcoming environment for all students and members of our staff, clients, volunteers, subcontractors, vendors, and clients.